fricciardi/datetime2/docs/interface.rst

 This quite complex implementation has a few advantages:

-* Base cass instances do not store access attributes unless they are retrieved.
+* Base class instances do not store access attributes unless they are retrieved.
 * Modified interface classes are built at registration time, which happens only once per program invocation.